go-task/task/docs/usage.md

 * Or globally with `--silent` or `-s` flag

-If you want to suppress stdout instead, just redirect a command to `/dev/null`:
+If you want to suppress STDOUT instead, just redirect a command to `/dev/null`:

 ```yaml
 version: '2'